 This event is only for N8 researchers.
 Please use your University emails to sign up to ensure eligibility for this event.

-Due to high volumes, this event is by application so signing up is not a confirmation of your place.
-You will be notified if you are successful at gaining a place on this course.
+Due to high volumes, this event is by application, so signing up does not confirm your place.
+You will be notified if you are successful in gaining a place on this course.

 Date: 6th June 2025